Jack McVitie: Justice

 Following McVitie's murder, the Krays and several other members of their gang were finally arrested by the Scotland Yard police officers who had been watching their exploits for years.
 At the Old Bailey on 4 March 1969, both were found guilty of murder and sentenced to life imprisonment with a recommendation that they should each serve a minimum of 30 years.
 Ronnie's murder conviction was for the murder of a rival gangster, George Cornell, whom he shot dead in March 1966.

 The jury took 6 hours and 55 minutes to reach their unanimous verdict.
 Never before at the Old Bailey had such a long and expensive trial taken place.
 The Krays' elder brother Charlie, together with Freddie Foreman (who helped move the body) and Cornelius Whitehead, were all found guilty of being accessories to McVitie's murder.

 The glamour associated with the Krays grew with both writing best-selling books about their lives while in prison.
 In 1990, a full-length biographical film entitled The Krays was released (featuring real-life brothers Martin and Gary Kemp as the Kray twins).
 Jack McVitie was portrayed by actor Tom Bell in this film before also featuring in the 2004 film Charlie, this time depicted by Marius Swift.
-In the 2015 film about the Krays, Legend, he is played by Sam Spruell.
+In the 2015 film about the Krays, Legend, starring Tom Hardy as both Kray brothers, McVitie is played by Sam Spruell.